 The maritime industry is a big sector of today's economy.
-Hundreds of thousands of vessels are constantly underway in inland waterways, coastal waters or the open sea.
-To sail within their environment safely there is a continuous need for communication.
-This could be for example communication with surrounding vessels for collision avoidance, contacting vessel traffic service operators in port areas, obtaining weather data for the planned route or receiving navigational warnings to name only a small selection.
+Hundreds of thousands of vessels are constantly underway on inland waterways, coastal waters or on the open sea.
+To sail within their environment safely there is a continuous and increasing need for communication.
+This could be communication with surrounding vessels for collision avoidance, contacting vessel traffic service operators in port areas, obtaining weather data for the planned route or receiving Navigational Warnings to name only a small selection.

 Until now most of these processes and services use several different types of communication channels [1].
-Often the way of obtaining the above-mentioned information can also differ depending on the location of the services.
+The way of obtaining the above-mentioned information can also often differ depending on the location of the services.
 This makes the acquisition of relevant information more difficult in many situations.
-Especially safety-relevant data can be a problem when using unsecured communication methods, in which the validity and the propriety of the data cannot be verified.
-In an unprotected setup an attacker could aim at injecting invalid information into navigational systems to create a misleading assessment of the environmental and navigational situation on vessels.
+Especially safety-relevant data can be a problem when using communication methods, in which the validity and the propriety of the data cannot be verified.
+In an unprotected setup, an attacker could aim at injecting invalid information into navigational systems to create a misleading assessment of the environmental and navigational situation on vessels.

-Contrarily, a technical trend consisting of new communication technologies for the maritime sector could be observed in the past years: IP-based technologies are increasingly rolled out and made available to the end-user.
+Contrarily, a technical trend consisting of new communication technologies for the maritime sector could be observed in the past years: IP-based communication technologies are increasingly rolled out and made available to the end-user.
 Low Earth Orbit (LEO) Satellite Networks, who can provide real-time IP-based communication [4] are currently emerging and are expected to find applications in several areas [5].
 Also terrestrial technologies like LTE are expected to play an important role for the maritime industry in the future [6].
 In addition to that, satellite providers like Inmarsat are going to launch broadband IP services that would be part of the well-known Global Maritime Distress and Safety System (GMDSS) in the near future [7].

-The fact that a set of important information can only be obtained from a lot of different sources with their own standards, channels and technologies makes the gathering of information complicated and expensive.
+The problem that a set of important information can sometimes only be obtained from a lot of different sources with their own standards, channels and technologies makes the gathering of information complicated and expensive.
 Especially safety-relevant data like the MSI, Ship-to-Shore reporting, Vessel Traffic Management or Pilot services should be easy to distribute and easy to receive.
 The developments in IP-based communication for maritime applications can be seen as an opportunity to make important services easier available and more secure.

-The layer model of the internet protocol opens new possibilities for a separation of services and communication channel.
+The layered model of the internet protocol opens new possibilities for a separation of services and communication channels (see section 2.1).

-This paper gives guidance on how to distribute information in the maritime environment using secure IP-based communication.
-It can be applied to any digital maritime service.
+This guideline gives guidance on how to distribute information in the maritime environment using web services that are transported over encrypted protocols using IP networks.
+It can be applied to any digital maritime service and especially to those exchanging S-100 data.

 The Maritime Safety Information (MSI) Service is a GMDSS service for providing information which is needed for safe navigation of vessels [2].
 It is a good example for a set of data that needs to be distributed to vessels frequently with a service-bound communication-path: The service is currently realized e.g. by a specific terrestrial (NAVTEX) as well as a satellite (SafetyNET) communication channel [3].
-There is no established mechanism to ensure cyber security.
+There is no established mechanism to ensure the integrity of these messages.
 A basic example on how this service can be realized conforming with this guideline is presented in the ANNEX A.